alekssadowski95/FreeCAD-Beginner-Assistant/README.md

   - For fail, feedback text consists of a description of what could be improved and why its a problem.
 - Return score in % and a rank (% intervalls), based on % of best practices that have been applied, each best practice having a weight assigned to them.

-How does a code structure look like for this application?
+-> How does the code structure look like for this application?

 ## Vision